-This new feature offers a direct and internal subtraction of the so-called "offset" counts that are seen when the sensor is built-in within its end application where at least the cover will show significant offset counts.
+This new feature offers a direct and internal subtraction of the so-called "offset" counts that are seen when the sensor is built-in within its end application, in which at least the cover will show significant offset counts.

-To use this feature just this "PS_AC" needs to be set to "1" = enable.
+To use this feature, "PS_AC" needs to be set to "1" = enable.

-This auto calibration is carried out then with this specific AC parameters that needs to be chosen before: PS_AC_Periode and PS_AC_Num.
-Possible periodes are much more fast as the ones for normal proximity measurements, just between 3 ms and 24 ms. The auto calibration is then done when PS_AC_TRIG is set.
-Whole procedure is shown within Fig. 39.
+This auto calibration is carried out then with this specific AC parameters that need to be chosen before: PS_AC_Periode and PS_AC_Num.
+Possible periods are much faster than ones for normal proximity measurements, between 3 ms and 24 ms. The auto calibration is then done when PS_AC_TRIG is set.
+The whole procedure is shown within Fig. 39.